Support

 • Researchers from ERC-funded projects will receive a flat monthly reimbursement by InnoNext for a maximum period of 3 months.

-Note that InnoNext reimbursement for talents will last a maximum of 3 months; in case the internship may last longer, no additional funding will be provided by this action.
+Note that InnoNext reimbursement will last a maximum of 3 months for EIC Pathfinder and ERC talents and a maximum of 6 months for EIT talents .
+In case the internship lasts longer, no additional funding will be provided by this action.

 2.3 Which types of internships are supported by InnoNext?